nawazprince/DashBoard/README.md

 #This is a common dashboard template using HTML,CSS,JS.
-#When we will use fontawesome from local src, the webfonts folder is needed.
+#When we use fontawesome from local src, the webfonts folder is needed.